drwho495/cadquery-freecad-workbench/docs/installation.md

 ![Install CadQuery Stable Menu](images/install_cadquery_stable_submenu_item.png)

 Click that and check the Report View to see when it is finished installing.
+It will take a few minutes.
 Once the installation is complete, restart FreeCAD.

+You can also re-run this menu item again to update the CadQuery dependencies after a workbench update.

-There are other installation options in this submenu, but they should not be used unless you understand why you should use them.
+There are other installation options in this submenu, but they are made available for testing purposes.

 [<Back to Main](index.md) | [Usage>](usage.md)